GST & Compliance

 What is the 30-day IRN upload rule?

-Businesses with AATO above ₹10 crore must upload invoices to IRP within 30 days of invoice date.
-After 30 days, IRN generation is permanently blocked — no exceptions.
-Applies to invoices, credit notes, and debit notes.
+Businesses with AATO of ₹10 crore and above must upload invoices to the IRP within 30 days of the invoice date.
+This has applied since 1 April 2025.
+After 30 days, IRN generation is permanently blocked with no exceptions.
+It applies to invoices, credit notes and debit notes.

 Annual Returns and Filing